void-type/VoidCore/docs/domain.md

 // Create a maybe from anything. var maybePerson = Maybe.From(_data.Persons.GetById(id))

     // Filter on a predicate.
-A maybe that doesn't match will be replaced with Maybe<Person>.None.
+A maybe that doesn't match will be replaced with Maybe.None<Person>().
     .Where(p => p.Name == "Patrick Stewart")

     // Then will bind your maybe into another maybe-returning function.
     // This allows you to use the output of one maybe function as input for another and prevents nested maybes.
     .Then(p => _data.Actors.GetFromPerson(p))

     // Safe mappings.
-If there is no value, it will return a Maybe<Person>.None.
+If there is no value, it will return a Maybe.None<Person>().
     .Select(p => p.Name = "Sir " + p.Name);

 // Safely extract the inner value.
 If there is no value, unwrap will return the default value of that type, or the optionally specified value.